Sussex County, New Jersey: Commuter rail service

 As of 2012, Sussex County's sole operating railroad line is dedicated to freight service in Sparta, Vernon and Hardyston townships.
 It is operated by the New York, Susquehanna & Western railroad and CSX Transportation.
 Commuter rail service has not been offered in the county since the 1960s.
 However, commuter rail service is available from nearby stations along NJ Transit's Morris and Essex Lines in Hackettstown, Mount Olive, Netcong, Lake Hopatcong, Mount Arlington and Dover, which are easily accessible to Sussex County residents by driving or through bus services contracted by NJ Transit.
 This line was part of the former Delaware, Lackawanna and Western Railroad system.
 Service is available directly to Hoboken Terminal or via the Kearny Connection (opened in 1996) to Secaucus Junction and Pennsylvania Station in Midtown Manhattan.
 Passengers can transfer at Newark Broad Street Station or Summit to reach either New York or Hoboken.

-NJ Transit is planning to re-open commuter service through the Lackawanna Cut-Off route which passes through Andover and Green Townships in the southern part of the county.
-Service from a planned station in Andover into New York City and Hoboken is scheduled to begin in 2019.
-The portion of the Cut-Off route west of Andover heading toward Scranton, Pennsylvania has not been funded or scheduled.
+NJ Transit is planning to re-open commuter service through the Lackawanna Cut-Off Restoration Project will allow train transport through Andover and Green Townships in the southern part of the county.
+Service from a planned station in Andover into New York City and Hoboken is scheduled to begin in 2026, marking the first time Sussex County has seen passenger trains since 1970.
+The portion of the Cut-Off route west of Andover heading toward Scranton, Pennsylvania has not been funded or scheduled, however Amtrak has announced plans for its restoration.